alejandro0619/alejandro0619/README.md

 I love programming, math and when I'm not coding, or proving some theorem, you'll catch me writing about what I love the most in my [blog](https://spaghettidev.netlify.app/).

 Both low and high level programming languages enthusiast.
+Currently building skills on frontend development.

 I'm open to job offers.
 Do you want to get in touch?